quickmar/diax-js/packages/custom-element/README.md

 # `@diax-js/custom-element`

-Base implementation of custom element.
+This package provides implementation of custom element.

 # How to use

-Type in your console:
+Type in your terminal:

 `npm i @diax-js/custom-element`